UNITYPHILLY - Give naloxone, save a life

 To learn more about the research project, visit https://projectreporter.nih.gov/project_info_description.cfmaid=9403417&icde=36581593

-The Kensington neighborhood in northeastern Philadelphia has been hit particularly hard in the overdose epidemic.
-UnityPhilly will be enrolling people who work and live in the Kensington area who can use the app to save the life of someone who is overdosing.
+Philadelphia has been hit particularly hard by the overdose death epidemic.
+UnityPhilly will be enrolling people who work or live in three areas of Philadelphia with the highest overdose death rates in the city--Kensington, West Philly, and South Philly.
+Study participants can use the app to save the life of someone who is overdosing.

 Research Team and Universities